kasperisager/hemingway/README.md

 # Hemingway

-> Implementations of different locality-sensitive hashing schemes for Hamming space
+> Implementations of the classic and covering locality-sensitive hashing schemes for Hamming space

 ## Contents